Birth Preparation & Hypnobirthing Workshops

-One to one sessions (or small groups - max 3) in your own home can be arranged also if you cannot attend a class or would like a gentle introduction to get to know me and try it out before coming to class.
+One to one sessions (or small groups - max 3) in your own home or over zoom can be arranged also if you cannot attend a class or would like a gentle introduction to get to know me and try it out before coming to class.

 Baby Yoga is a lovely session for both parent and baby to enjoy together, the classes use movement and stretches for baby and some gentle ones for parent too, we use songs and sensory toys to make it fun for baby and use relaxation techniques to help calm you and your baby for an hour out of the daily stresses of life.

 The word Yoga means 'to unite' and that is what we aim for in the hour session, you and your baby to unite and bond while reaping the many benefits of yoga, which include:

 Overall improved growth and development such as coordination, muscle tone, flexibility and brain organisation

 Helps reduce stress and tension, releasing happy hormones (Oxytocin) in both parent and baby